michealroberts/o3-stack/README.md

-# monorepo-ts-starter
+# Hono, OpenAPI & oRPC Example Repo

-🔵 A simple starter template for organising a pure TypeScript monorepo library
+A simple starter template for using Hono with oRPC, generating an end-to-end type safe remote prooecudral call API that adheres to the OpenAPI v3 specification.